 A Notice to Mariners is issued in advance of all swimmer defense activities.
-A daily in situ calibration of the sound source levels is used to establish a clearance area to the 145 decibels referenced to 1 micropascal (dB re 1 μ Pa) sound pressure level threshold for non-participant personnel safety.
+Additional information on Notices to Mariners is provided in Section 3.12.2.1.1 (Sea Space).
+A daily in situ calibration of sound source levels is used to establish a clearance area to the 145 decibels referenced to 1 micropascal (dB re 1 μ Pa) sound pressure level threshold for non-participant safety.
 A hydrophone is used during the calibration sequences in order to confirm the clearance area.
 Small boats patrol the 145 dB re 1 μ Pa sound pressure level area during all activities.
-Boat crews are equipped with binoculars and remain vigilant for non-participant divers and boats, swimmers, snorkelers, and dive flags.
+Boat crews are equipped with binoculars and remain vigilant for non-participant boats, swimmers, snorkelers, divers, and dive flags.
 If a non-participating swimmer, snorkeler, or diver is observed entering into the area of the swimmer defense system, the power levels of the defense system are reduced.
 An additional 100-yard buffer is applied to the initial sighting location of the non-participant as an additional precaution, and this buffer area is used to determine if the non-participant is within the 145 dB re 1 μ Pa zone.
-If the area cannot be maintained free of non-participating swimmers, snorkelers, and divers, the activity will cease until the non-participant has moved outside the area.
+If the area cannot be maintained free of non-participant participating in activities that have socioeconomic value, such as recreational diving) through a reduction in the potential for interaction with swimmer defense activities.